High Glycemic Foods

 Reading Food Labels

 Do you know what the hidden fat traps are in processed foods?
-This is a must read for avoiding obesity and insulin resistance!
+This is a must read for avoiding gaining weight and insulin resistance.

 Insulin Resistance